sindresorhus/ponyfill/readme.md

 A ponyfill, in contrast, doesn't monkey patch anything, but instead exports the functionality as a normal module, so you can use it locally without affecting other code.

-*tl;dr:* Polyfills are naughty as they patch native APIs, while ponyfills are pure and doesn't affect the environment.
+*tl;dr:* Polyfills are naughty as they patch native APIs, while ponyfills are pure and don't affect the environment.

 ### Polyfill